 No items found.

-Whatever genre you’re writing in, though, you need to finish your story arc satisfactorily and give all the characters some sort of resolved ending.
-The final chapter needs to provide some kind of resolution and closure in the reader’s mind.
+Whatever genre you’re writing in, you need to finish your story arc in a satisfactory way and give your characters some sort of resolved ending.
+The final chapter needs to provide resolution and closure in the reader’s mind, even if you don’t fully answer every single question.

 How neat is a good ending?